 The Investment Committee will maintain a list of financial institutions as required by the Public Deposit Protection Commission (PDPC), authorized to provide investment services as outlined in R.C.W.
 39.58.080.
-In addition, a list will also be maintained of approved security broker/dealers selected by credit worthiness.
 No public deposits will be made except in a qualified public depository in the State of Washington.
-These may include "primary" dealers or regional dealers that qualify under SEC Rule 15C3-1 (uniform net capital rule).